hansaplasst/ESP32-Captive-Portal-framework/README.md

 # ESP32 Captive Portal

-A reusable, responsive captive portal system for ESP32 built with:
+A reusable, responsive captive portal framework for ESP32 built with:

 - Web interface using LittleFS
 - Login system with session tracking